rich-context-competition/rich-context-book-2019/combined_chapters/04_context.md

 data, and data analysis into one platform.
 In addition, some repositories have developed their own powerful data exploration tools such as ICPSR Colectica[^23] for DDI and the GSS Data Explorer[^24].

-Virtual research environments (VREs) are organized by research communities to coordinate data sets with search and analytic tools.
+Virtual research environments (VREs) are typically organized by research communities to coordinate data sets with search and analytic tools.
 For instance, the Virtual Astronomy Observation (VAO) uses Jupyter to provide users with a robust research environment.
-WissKI[^25] is a platform for coordinating digital humanities data sets which is based on Drupal.
+WissKI[^25] is a platform for coordinating digital humanities data sets which are based on Drupal.

 Preservation
 ------------